clamb89/goblinknob/pages/about.md

 # What is Goblin Knob?

-[Goblin Knob](https://www.google.com/maps/place/Goblin+Knob/@48.6702031,-116.7674466,14z/data=!3m1!4b1!4m5!3m4!1s0x5363a4ca118855e5:0xc2e68276d756d2b5!8m2!3d48.670205!4d-116.749937) is a mountain in North Idaho.
+[Goblin Knob](https://www.google.com/maps/place/Goblin+Knob/@48.6702031,-116.7674466,14z/data=!3m1!4b1!4m5!3m4!1s0x5363a4ca118855e5:0xc2e68276d756d2b5!8m2!3d48.670205!4d-116.749937) is a mountain in North Idaho, located on the northeast side of Priest Lake.
 It is part of the larger South Selkirk Mountain Range which extends into southern BC.
 Goblin Knob Looking is a sample of trail camera footage recorded between March and June of 2021, and it is part of a larger collection known as [Storying Extinction](https://storying.onrender.com/about.html).

-{% include feature/item-figure.html objectid="coll024" width="75" %}
+{% include feature/item-figure.html objectid="coll024" width="45" %}

 ## About the Collection

-These images and videos were captured during the late winter months, and some of them are located in the higher-elevation engleman spruce/subalpine fir forest--a primary winter location for mountain caribou.
+These images and videos were captured during the late winter months and some of them are located in the higher-elevation engleman spruce/subalpine fir forest--a primary winter location for mountain caribou.
 Because of the season, the footage here is limited.
 Few critters make it to higher elevations until the snow has melted.

+**Dave Boswell describes hiking to Goblin Knob during his decades-long search for the elusive mountain or "black" caribou.** *"I've hiked into Goblin Knob, Looking,"* **he shares in a 2020 interview.** *"It's wild up there,on Goblin Knobb, near the Selkirk Crest"* **says Dave.
+Indeed it is.**

 What you might see: